Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Background and Motivations

 \textit{Granularity} shows the granularity at which a work conducts the propagation analysis.
 CG-level analysis inspects whether downstream {\vpspv}s directly or transitively call upstream VFs, which is much more accurate than {\vpspv}-level analysis that only considers {\vpspv} dependency relations~\cite{wu2023understanding}.

 {\em VF identification} indicates whether the work identifies VFs and how it identifies them.
-Manual identification cannot be scaled to large software ecosystems.
-Although the patch-based VF identification has been widely used in existing work, it has two limitations.
-First, vulnerability patches are not always publicly available~\cite{xu2022tracking}, though several methods have been proposed to address this~\cite{zhou2021spi,tan2021locating,xu2022tracking,wang2022vcmatch,wu2022enhancing,dunlap2024vfcfinder,scalco2024hash4patch,yu2024llm}, which are beyond the scope of this paper.
+Manual identification cannot be scaled to large ecosystems.
+Although the patch-based method has been widely used in existing work, it has two limitations.
+First, patches are not always publicly available~\cite{xu2022tracking}, though several methods have been proposed to address this~\cite{zhou2021spi,tan2021locating,xu2022tracking,wang2022vcmatch,dunlap2024vfcfinder,yu2024llm}, which are beyond the scope of this paper.
 Second, patches sometimes contain changes unrelated to the vulnerability.